ombulabs/blog/_posts/2020-01-13-gemifying-your-styleguide.markdown

 end
 ```

-Now we need to copy all the assets for the `vendor\assets` folder.
+Now we need to copy all the assets for the `vendor/assets` folder.
 The project structure will be like this:

 <img src="/blog/assets/images/gemifying-your-styleguide-img-01.png" alt="Folder structure" style="width: 300px; margin: 0;">